nogur9/Shir-Analysis/README_REFACTORED.md

 - New lesson plan types can be added to the configuration
 - New analysis metrics can be added to the services
 - New data sources can be integrated through the data processor
+- New revenue analysis methods can be added to `RevenueAnalysisService`

 ## Support and Maintenance